lqhuang/awesome/topics/saas.md

 - [Imprint](https://imprintapp.com/): See Psychology/Leadership/Economics/... in a whole new way.
 The world’s most important knowledge, visualized.
 - [Tally](https://tally.so/): The simplest way to create formshighlight
 - [resendlabs/react-email](https://github.com/resendlabs/react-email): 💌 Build and send emails using React <https://react.email>
+- [Glasp](https://glasp.co/): Collect and Share Your Favorite Words.
+Highlight & save notes on any web page ✍️